 A new thread was woven into the Pendleton corporate cloth in 1949 - womenswear manufacturing.
 Market research identified a need and an opportunity for branded virgin wool classic sportswear for women.
 Nevertheless, no one could have predicted the enormous success of a single garment introduced with the Pendleton womenswear line that year.
 The '49er jacket gained instant popularity.
 Its simple, casual styling and intrinsic value were a perfect match for the emerging suburban lifestyle of postwar America.

 Pendleton has thrived under the direction of the Bishop family.
-Today the company owns and operates 7 facilities, manages 75 Pendleton retail stores and publishes apparel and home direct mail catalogs.
+Today the company owns and operates 5 facilities, manages 50 Pendleton retail and outlet stores, and publishes apparel and home direct mail catalogs.
 For many years, Clarence's sons, C.M.
 Bishop, Jr. (Mort) and Broughton (Brot) Bishop, acted as co-executive officers.

 Today, their sons have assumed management roles in the company.
 C.M.
-Bishop III is president and John, Charles and Peter are vice presidents.
-This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations – warranted to be a Pendleton since 1863.
+Bishop III is president, John Bishop is chairman, and Charles and Peter Bishop are executive vice presidents.
+This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations – "Warranted To Be A Pendleton."